 At the same time, just south of North Oaks the City of Saint Paul grew, as did its need for water.
 Originally water for the city was pumped from Lake Phalen, and then later Centerville Lake, and brought down through what is now North Oaks, filtered through Deep Lake before ending up in Pleasant Lake.
 As the population continued to climb though, this source was not enough.

 Beginning in 1924, the City of Saint Paul switched to the same primary water source as Minneapolis — the Mississippi River.
 Much of the drinking water for the city today is captured from the Mississippi River in Fridley, and is deposited in the same chain of lakes, first starting at Charley Lake in North Oaks.
 This water passes through Pleasant Lake at the heart of North Oaks before continuing through the chain.
-It is ultimately taken in at a treatment facility on Vadnais Lake.
+It is ultimately taken in at a treatment facility south of Vadnais Lake.

 As residential development expanded, protecting the North Oaks area – one of the last natural places in the metro with such significance to water quality for the city – became an important conservation goal.
 In December of 1999, the descendants of James J. Hill, Doug and Mari Hill Harpur, did just that.
 Through an agreement with the City of North Oaks around future development, the North Oaks Company protected almost 900 acres of natural land in North Oaks with the Minnesota Land Trust.